processone/tsung/docs/conf-file.rst

-connect              duration in msec to establish the TCP connection, 0 if the connection was already established request_duration     duration in msec to send the request headers and payload if any time_to_first_byte   duration in msec it took after request was send, before first response byte was received duration             duration in msec for the entire request to complete (connect + time to first byte + rest of transfer) host                 server host name http_method          HTTP Method/Verb (GET, POST, PUT, etc.) relative_url         Relative URL
+connect              duration in msec to establish the TCP connection, 0 if the connection was already established request_duration     duration in msec to send the request headers and payload if any time_to_first_byte   duration in msec it took after request was send, before first response byte was received duration             duration in msec for the entire request to complete (connect + sending request + time to first byte + rest of transfer) host                 server host name http_method          HTTP Method/Verb (GET, POST, PUT, etc.) relative_url         Relative URL